 Erinn Hayes has definitely paid her dues as that actress whose name you might not have known but you noticed appearing on dozens of your favorite TV series and stealing scenes from the stars.
 And now she's got a hit of her own.

-As Donna Gable, the infinitely forgiving wife of a newly retired-but-not-exactly cop (Kevin James) on CBS's breakout sitcom "Kevin Can Wait," Hayes has the biggest spotlight of her career to date, even after an Emmy nomination for her regular role on the beloved medical drama satire "Childrens Hospital" and guest shots on seemingly every great show of the past 15 years.
+As Donna Gable, the infinitely forgiving wife of a newly retired-but-not-exactly cop (Kevin Can Wait," Hayes has the biggest spotlight of her career to date, even after an Emmy nomination for her regular role on the beloved medical drama satire "Childrens Hospital" and guest shots on seemingly every great show of the past 15 years.
 Hayes joined Moviefone to help her new legions of fans get even better acquainted with her.

 Moviefone: As a comedienne, what werethe quirks that you want to bring to Donna when you started figuring out who she'd be?